 - A. Perinatal/Infantile- and Juvenile-Onset Hypophosphatasia (must meet all): - 1.
 Diagnosis of perinatal/infantile- or juvenile-onset hypophosphatasia (HPP) as evidenced by all of the following (a, b and c): - a.
 Age of onset is < 18 years; - b.
 Presence of one of the following laboratory indices (i or ii): - i.
 Mutation in the ALPL gene encoding for tissue non-specific alkaline phosphatase (TNSALP); - ii.
-Serum alkaline phosphatase (ALP) below the age-adjusted normal range and either of the following (a or b): - a) Plasma pyridoxal 5'-phosphate (PLP; main circulating form of vitamin B6) above the upper limit of normal (ULN); - b) Urinary phosphoethanoloamine (PEA) above the ULN; - c.
+Serum alkaline phosphatase (ALP) below the age-adjusted normal range and one of the following (1, 2 or 3): - 1) Plasma pyridoxal 5'-phosphate (PLP; main circulating form of vitamin B6) above the upper limit of normal (ULN) (measurement of plasma vitamin B6 requires stopping pyridoxine supplementation 1 week prior to measurement); - 2) Urinary phosphoethanoloamine (PEA) above the ULN; - 3) Plasma or urinary inorganic pyrophosphate (PPi) above the ULN; - c.
 History of one of the following HPP clinical manifestations: - i.
 Vitamin B6-dependent seizures; - ii.
 Failure to thrive or growth failure/short stature; - iii.
 Nephrocalcinosis with hypercalcemia/hypercalcuria; - iv.
 Skeletal abnormalities and associated impairments (any of the following): - a) Craniosynostosis (premature fusion of one or more cranial sutures) with increased intracranial pressure; - b) Rachitic chest deformity (costochondral junction enlargement seen in advanced rickets) with associated respiratory compromise; - c) Limb deformity with delayed walking or gait abnormality; - d) Compromised exercise capacity due to rickets and muscle weakness; - e) Low bone mineral density for age with unexplained fractures; - f) Alveolar bone loss with premature loss of deciduous (primary) teeth; - 2.
 Prescribed by or in consultation with an endocrinologist; - 3.
-Prescribed dose does not exceed the following (a or b): - a.
+Prescribed dose does not exceed the following (a or b):

+- a.
 Perinatal/infantile-onset HPP: 9 mg/kg in split doses per week; - b.
 Juvenile-onset HPP: 6 mg/kg in split doses per week.